 You can see Father’s Day straining to come together in the editing department but it is clear there is often not a through story connecting everything.
 Moreover, in all of this coming in at 99 minutes, Father’s Day feels overlong, as though none of the collective felt like they wanted to eliminate any of the precious scenes they had contributed in order to bring a tighter film.
 The zany Troma sense of humour emerges unevenly and never quite hits the stride in the way that classic Troma films did – although there is one rather funny exchange between Adam Brooks and Matthew Kennedy where Brooks tells a long, rambling story about maple syrup and trees with Kennedy straining to decipher what metaphor he is telling.

 Various of the Astron-6 members subsequently went onto make the giallo homage The Editor (2014).
-Steven Kostanski later solo directed Manborg (2011), the W is for Wish segment of ABCs of Death 2 (2014) and co-directed The Void (2016) with Jeremy Gillespie and solo directed Leprechaun Returns (2018) and P.G.
+Steven Kostanski later solo directed Manborg (2011), the W is for Wish segment of ABCs of Death 2 (2014), co-directed The Void (2016) with Jeremy Gillespie and solo directed Leprechaun Returns (2018) and P.G.
 Psycho Goreman (2020).